Undergraduate-level courses taught at the University of Chicago

 Syllabus available soon

-Morality and Psychology in the Films of Ingmar Bergman (for Robert B. Pippin, Spring 2025)
+Morality and Psychology in the Films of Ingmar Bergman (Spring 2025)

 Recording of guest lecture on “Kant's Paralogisms” available on request